-To help you avoid the mistakes and get the most out of working with people remotely, this ultimate guide will focus on these key areas, and maximizing the effectiveness of your virtual team:
+To help you avoid mistakes and get the most out of working with people remotely, this ultimate guide will focus on these key areas, and maximizing the effectiveness of your virtual team.

 Effective communication is your best tool to maintain a motivated and productive team.

 The most important aspect of communicating with a remote team is compensating for the lack of face-to-face interactions.
-This can lead to a lack of communication and collaboration between team members, so it is vital to creating opportunities like team meetings for your workers to interact with each other.
+Team members may experience a lack of communication and collaboration when they are not in the same office.
+Hence it is vital to create opportunities like team meetings to create interaction between them.

 A daily 5-10 minute meeting within each team helps keep everyone on track and actually feel like they are part of a time and not working in isolation.
 A brief weekly company meeting to keep people updated on the bigger picture serves the same purpose.

-Being available to respond promptly to your employees is not just to your team’s efficiency but also to keeping virtual workers on a long-term basis; engagement is highest among employees who have daily contact with their manager.
+Being available to respond promptly to your employees is not just to your team’s efficiency but also to their engagement.
+Engagement is highest among employees who have daily contact with their manager.

-While email is great for quick interactions like delivering briefs and quick updates, text chat programs like Slack is much better for maintaining an active conversation between team members even across timezones.
+Email is great for quick interactions like delivering briefs and quick updates.
+But text chat programs like Slack are much better for maintaining an active conversation between team members even across timezones.

-You don’t want your chat room to become a distraction, so it can be a good idea to have a separate chat channel for non-work-related discussion and use separate channels for different projects to insulate team members from irrelevant discussions.
+You don’t want your chat room to become a distraction.
+Have a separate chat channel for non-work-related discussions.
+Use separate channels for different projects to insulate team members from irrelevant discussions.

 Many companies choose to use multiple chat programs to differentiate between high- and low-priority messages, which can help further optimize your communication.

 Always try to say everything you need to communicate even with brief contacts via text or email.
-Your team members may be waiting across timezones to query anything that is unclear, so it is much more efficient to try to provide all the information they might need in one message.
+Your team members may be waiting across timezones to query anything that is unclear.
+It is much more efficient to try to provide all the information they might need in one message.